Tencent/TNN/doc/en/user/demo_en.md

    ```

    PS: If the script cannot download the model due to network problems, please manually create the corresponding folder according to the information in the script and download it yourself.

-####  NPU
+   PS for NPU :
    You need to download the DDK before run the demo.
-Refer to： [FAQ](../faq.md): How we obtain the DDK and compile the project.
+Refer to： [FAQ](../faq_en.md): NPU Compilation Prerequisite.

 2. Open the TNNExamples project

    Enter the directory `<path_to_tnn>/examples/android/` and double-click to open the TNN example project.

-#### NPU ：
+   PS for NPU ：

-   1. After opening the TNN example project，you need to uncomment the code  in <path_to_tnn>/examples/android/demo/CMakeList.txt below to use NPU ：
+   1).
+After opening the TNN example project，you need to uncomment the code  in <path_to_tnn>/examples/android/demo/CMakeList.txt below to use NPU ：

    ````
         #set(TNN_NPU_ENABLE ON CACHE BOOL "" FORCE)
    ````

-  2. If encountering  `<path_to_tnn>/examples/android/src/main/jni/thirdparty/hiai_ddk/include/graph`Permission Denied，
+   2).
+If encountering  `<path_to_tnn>/examples/android/src/main/jni/thirdparty/hiai_ddk/include/graph`Permission Denied，
    Clean Project and rerun.

-  3. Only Huawei phones of rom version >= 100.320.xxx.xxxx supportS building the example TNN models.
+   3).
+Only Huawei phones of rom version >= 100.320.xxx.xxxx supportS building the example TNN models.

    To run the demo, you need to first download the ddk.
-Refer to ： [FAQ](../faq.md) to check the current NPU support situation and how to update the rom.
+Refer to ： [FAQ](../faq_en.md) to check the current NPU support and how to update the ROM.

 ### Running result
 1. Face Detection-Pictures